Sassy-Don30/Sassy-Don30/README.md

 # Namaste!

 My name is Shashwat Tandon.
-I am a full stack developer living in Delhi, India.
+I am a full stack developer living in Mumbai, India.

 ## 🛠  Technologies and tools